Use shortcodes in your layouts

 Advanced ideas for using Page Builder shortcode

-- Create a row or module, save it, and embed it with shortcode into Post content that doesn't use Page Builder.
+- Create a row or module, save it, and embed the shortcode into Post content that doesn't use Page Builder.

-- Insert a saved row or module into a tab in the Tabs module.
+- Insert a saved row or module into a tab in the Tabs module to get a richer layout within the tabs.

 - Embed a contact form from Page Builder or another plugin into a tab in the Tabs module.